A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Methods and observations

-\paragraph{Photometry} MIRI source detection and photometric extraction were performed using a modified version of the JADES photometric pipeline ({\tt jades-pipeline}, for the pipeline see \citealt{rieke23,robertson23}; for MIRI photometry see also \citealt{lyu23}).
-We briefly summarize the main points here: a detection and S/N map were constructed by stacking the F560W and F770W mosaics, which were then used to define an initial blended segmentation map down to a low threshold in source S/N. This segmentation map was then processed to optimally deblend sources and remove spurious noise spikes.
-The final segmentation map and detection image are then used to define source centroids and photometry is measured in all filters at these centroids.
-In this work, we adopt 2.5x scaled Kron photometry.
-As noted above, correction factors are applied to the flux calibration at F560W and F770W.
-Aperture corrections are determined as the fraction of flux outside a given Kron aperture based on empirical PSFs for F560W and F770W (using comissioning data PID 1028, Dicken et al. in prep, A. G{\'a}spar, private communication) and model PSFs generated from WebbPSF \citep{perrin14} for the other bands.
-Photometric uncertainties are derived by placing apertures at random positions on a masked mosaic, which accounts for correlated pixel noise.
-A more detailed description of the construction of the SMILES photometric catalog will be presented in the survey paper (Alberts et al., in prep).
+\paragraph{Photometry} MIRI source detection and photometric extraction were performed using a modified version of the JADES photometric pipeline ({\tt jades-pipeline}, for the pipeline see \citealt{rieke23,robertson23}; for MIRI photometry see also \citealt{lyu24}).
+We briefly summarise the main points here: a detection and S/N map were constructed by stacking the F560W and F770W mosaics, which were then used to define an initial blended segmentation map down to a low threshold in source S/N. This segmentation map was then processed to optimally deblend sources and remove spurious noise spikes.
+The final segmentation map and detection image were then used to define source centroids and photometry was measured in all filters at these centroids.
+In this work, we adopted 2.5$\times$ scaled Kron photometry.
+As was noted above, correction factors were applied to the flux calibration at F560W and F770W.
+Aperture corrections were determined as the fraction of flux outside a given Kron aperture based on empirical PSFs for F560W and F770W (using comissioning data PID 1028, \citealt{dicken24}, A. G{\'a}spar, private communication) and model PSFs generated from WebbPSF \citep{perrin14} for the other bands.
+Photometric uncertainties were derived by placing apertures at random positions on a masked mosaic, which accounts for correlated pixel noise.
+A more detailed description of the construction of the SMILES photometric catalogue is presented in \cite{alberts24}.